Michael-Holmes-SDE/TextTools/doc/Plan.md

 Deliver:

-*   [ ] More or less working code.
+*   [X] More or less working code.
-*   [ ] Note any relevant and interesting events that happened while you wrote the code.
+*   [X] Note any relevant and interesting events that happened while you wrote the code.
     *   e.g. things you learned, things that didn't go according to plan
+    *   I learned that sys.argv is a list, which helped with separating parameters given into the command line, I learned again that strings can be separated into a list through a given value, and I learned how to make python files run from the command line correctly and given different parameters

 ## Phase 3: Testing and Debugging